Barcaldine, Queensland: Education

-Barcaldine Prep–12 State School is a government primary and secondary (Early Childhood to Year 12) school for boys and girls at Gidyea Street.
+Barcaldine State School is a government primary and secondary (Early Childhood to Year 12) school for boys and girls at Gidyea Street.
 In 2017, the school had an enrolment of 284 students with 29 teachers (27 full-time equivalent) and 22 non-teaching staff (16 full-time equivalent).

 St Joseph's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 23 Willow Street.
 In 2017, the school had an enrolment of 26 students with 5 teachers (4 full-time equivalent) and 3 non-teaching staff (2 full-time equivalent).

 Wanpa-rda Matilda Outback Education Centre is an Outdoor and Environmental Education Centre at the corner of Ash and Willow Streets.

 Media

 Barcaldine has only one commercial radio station, West FM (Resonate Radio), which transmits on 100.9 FM.

 The Australian Broadcasting Corporation transmits ABC TV and its sister channels ABC Kids, ABC Family, ABC Entertains and ABC News through its relay station, ABBQ.

 The Seven Network and its sister channels 7two, 7Mate and 7Flix transmit to Barcaldine through its regional area affiliate, ITQ.

 The Nine Network and its sister channels 9Gem, 9Go! and 9Rush transmit to Barcaldine through its regional area affiliate, IMP.

 Network Ten and its sister channels 10 Bold Drama, 10 Peach Comedy and Nickelodeon transmit to Barcaldine through its regional area affiliate, CDT.

 The Special Broadcasting Service and its sister channels SBS Viceland, SBS World Movies and SBS Food also transmit to Barcaldine.